-What are War Crimes?
+What Are War Crimes?

-It is a deliberate and gross violation of the rules of the conduct of war and of the international humanitarian law.
+It is a deliberate and gross violation of the rules of the conduct of war and of international humanitarian law.
 Among other things, they are targeting civilians directly.
 These kinds of crimes have no statute of limitations.

 They include: